Toe Nail Fungus is No Laughing Matter

 An ounce of prevention is worth a pound of treatment.
 Knowing where toenail fungus comes from before contracting the disease can help prevent future infection.
 The most common reason for nail fungus to develop is excessive exposure of your feet to a damp or humid environment.
 For example, wearing sweaty socks is a leading cause of toenail fungus.
 It is conceivable, though, to get infected by someone else’s virus.
 Swimming in a pool that is open to the public or using a public sauna is among the activities that put you at the most significant risk.
 Another possibility is that you could contract a nail fungus infection from someone else who you live with and with whom you share a bathroom.

 While it is true that exposure to sweat and humidity is the primary cause of fungal infection, it is also important to remember that other variables increase the possibility of developing a toenail fungus.
-Being an athlete is one of those risk factors since your feet are continuously sweating, so if you have an athlete’s foot, your chances of getting toenail fungus increase.
+Being an athlete is one of those risk factors since your feet are continuously sweating, so if you have an athlete’s feet, your chances of getting toenail fungus increase.
 If you already have the fungus on one toe, the chances of it spreading to your other toes increase dramatically.
 Furthermore, as previously said, after you reach the age of 65, your risk factors for contracting this unsightly fungal infection increase considerably.

 Toenail Fungus: How to Prevent It